primelos/SprintChallenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Model being Its  looks t a HTML Document as a tree, its not static

 2. What is an event?

+it is a event that happens only in the DOM

 3. What is an event listener?

+a event triggered by user action example 'click'

 4. Why would we convert a NodeList into an Array?

+We would covert a NodeList to a array so that we can  pass methods in like map

 5. What is a component?

+are reusable pieces of code that can be used to build elements sharing functionality and styling

 ### Git Set up